Free Website Content - My Google Wish List

 8. Same Rules.

-I wish that the rules were the same for all AdSense publishers
+I wish that the rules were the same for all AdSense

-someone is using a subversive tactic, they should have be
+field even, if someone is using a subversive tactic,

-penalized regardless of their revenue.
+they should have be penalized regardless of their revenue.

 9. Combat 2nd Generation Fraud.

 What is second generation fraud?
-Fraudsters bid high for
+Fraudsters bid high

-They make legitimate affiliate sales through the website
+is fraudulent.
+They make legitimate affiliate sales

-connect the dots on these sites, and ban the websites from
+Google should help connect the dots on these sites,

-their organic index.
+and ban the websites from their organic index.

 10. Drop DMOZ.

-Please either drop the Google Dmoz directory listings, or
+Please either drop the Google Dmoz directory listings,

-of current websites.
+not reflective of current websites.

 11. Protect Copyrights / Trademarks.